xmos/lib_xua/lib_xua/doc/rst/opt_channels.rst

      - Description
      - Default
    * - ``NUM_USB_CHAN_OUT``
-     - Number of output channels the device advertises to the usb host
+     - Number of output channels the device advertises to the USB host
      - N/A (must be defined)
-   * - ``NUM_USB_CHAN_OUT``
+   * - ``NUM_USB_CHAN_IN``
-     - Number of output channels the device advertises to the usb host
+     - Number of input channels the device advertises to the USB host
      - N/A (must be defined)

 Sample rates ranges are set by the defines in :ref:`opt_channel_sr_defines`.
 The codebase will